Skip to content

 The dispatcher loop ticks at a configurable interval (default: every 2 seconds).
 On each tick it:

-2. Claims each eligible run by transitioning it from pending to claimed and inserting a worker lease.
+2. Claims each eligible run - atomically transitioning it from pending to claimed and inserting a worker lease.

 3. Starts execution in a goroutine.